-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 But the existence of the chatbot shows how it will be virtually impossible to eradicate the software outright.
 The original app’s source code has been saved and widely distributed online, including in for-profit websites that offer to generate images in exchange for a small fee.

-Hany Farid, a computer scientist at UC Berkeley who specializes in digital-image forensics and was not involved in the original pix2pix research, said the fake-nude system also highlights how the male homogeneity of AI research has often left women to deal with its darker side.
+Hany Farid, a computer scientist at UC-Berkeley who specializes in digital-image forensics and was not involved in the original pix2pix research, said the fake-nude system also highlights how the male homogeneity of AI research has often left women to deal with its darker side.

 AI researchers, he said, have long embraced a naive techno-utopian worldview that is hard to justify anymore, by openly publishing unregulated tools without considering how they could be misused in the real world.

 “It’s just another way people have found to weaponize technology against women.
 Once this stuff gets online, that’s it.
 Every potential boyfriend or girlfriend, your employer, your family, may end up seeing it,” Farid said.
 “It’s awful, and women are getting the brunt of it.
 Would a lab not dominated by men have been so cavalier and so careless about the risks?
-Would (AI researchers) be so cavalier if that bad (stuff) was happening to them, as opposed to some woman down the street?”
+Would [AI researcher] be so cavalier if that bad [stuff] was happening to them, as opposed to some woman down the street?”

-That problem is already reality for many women around the world.
+That problem is already a reality for many women around the world.
 One woman targeted by the bot, an art student in Russia who asked to remain anonymous because she did not want to get involved with these “stupid people,” had a photo of her in a tank top taken from her Instagram account and transformed into a fake nude.

 In an interview, she compared the fake to someone smearing her name but said she was grateful that enough people knew her to realize it probably wasn’t real.